-Stainless steel washers are applied in fastener assemblies to distribute pressure from the head of a bolt across a wider surface area.
-As a bolt is tightened more pressure is placed against the washer instead of the installation material.
-Washers can help to prevent pull-through, as well as, damage on soft materials.
+Stainless steel washers are applied in fastener assemblies to distribute pressure from a bolt's head across a wider surface area.
+As you tighten a bolt, more pressure is placed against the washer instead of the installation material.
+Washers can help to prevent pull-through and damage to soft materials.

-Washers made from stainless steel are also corrosion and rust resistant.
+Washers made from stainless steel are also corrosion and rust-resistant.
 Each grade has a different environmental range.
-Due to the metals natural resistance to corrosion and rust, accidental burring of the washer will not compromise its performance.
+Due to the metal's natural resistance to corrosion and rust, the washer's accidental burring will not compromise its performance.

 The Many Types of Stainless Steel Washers